 The course is structured into two integrated parts: listening and speaking.
-You will learn to understand and express yourselves in a variety of practical, daily situatiions.
+You will learn to understand and express yourselves in a variety of practical, daily situations.
 Basic grammar and vocabulary will be explained in real contexts.

 For information on application and tuition fees for the "Basic Thai Course", please contact the Language Centre General Office (Tel: 2859 2001).
-It is not a degree course and no formal credit will be given beyond a written testimonial from the Director of the Language Centre, if requested.
+Though it is not a degree course and no formal credit will be given beyond a written testimonial from the Director of the Language Centre, if requested, it is the only Thai language course supported by the Royal Thai Consulate of Hong Kong.